 Team nursing is a care delivery model that involves a team of healthcare providers working collaboratively to provide care for a group of patients.
-Here are the key steps involved in how a team nurse works: Assessment, care planning, delegation, coordination, evaluation, documentation.
+Here are the key steps in how a team nurse works: Assessment, care planning, delegation, coordination, evaluation, and documentation.

 What Skills Are Required for Team Nursing?

 Working collaboratively with multiple other team members is a cornerstone skill to be successful working as a nurse on a team.
-Here are some additional hey skills: Communication, delegation, critical thinking, organizational skills, interpersonal skills, and cultural competence.
+Here are some additional skills: Communication, delegation, critical thinking, organizational skills, interpersonal skills, and cultural competence.

-- Primary Nursing vs. Team Nursing
+More Resources on Primary Nursing vs Team Nursing

 - What Nursing Teamwork Practically Looks Like At the Bedside